 School District Referenda-

-Referenda were approved by voters in the Forest Lake School District 831 and Mahtomedi School District 832.
+Referenda was approved by voters in the White Bear Lake Area School District 624.
 Final taxes in this district may be higher than proposed taxes.
 More information is available at:

 Following are links to additional information:

 How to Calculate Property Taxes

 Want to know if the tax change on a property is generally what other taxpayers are experiencing?
 This document has information on property taxes in Washington County.
 This includes information such as counts of parcels by range of tax increase/decrease, and maps of the percentage change in taxes.